 - Consideration: The benefits that both parties receive in entering the agreement.
 This is the factor(s) of value making an entrance into the contract advantageous.
 For example, your company needs a specific part used in the production of a new product, and the supplier is motivated by receiving income for providing that part.
 This distinguishes contracts from gifts which are simply voluntarily given with no expectation of something in return.

-- Terms and Conditions: Address the specific rights and commitments that the parties are committing to.
+- Terms and Conditions: Address the specific rights and commitments the parties are comitting to.
 Examples may include payment due dates, indemnification or cross-indemnification provisions, supervisory responsibilities, the beginning and end dates for the agreement and responsibilities of paying for shipping costs.

-- Intention to Contract: This is another term indicating that the parties comprehend the terms of the contract and intended to be legally bound by it.
-For one party to claim the contract is invalid, they would have to make a case with evidence to the contrary.
+- Intention to Contract: This is another term indicating that the parties comprehend the terms of the contract and intend to be legally bound by it.
+For one party to claim the contract is invalid, they would have to make a case with evidence to the contrary

 Working with a business contract law lawyer in crafting legally binding agreements in the first place can prevent many potential problems later.
 You are much less likely to be burdened with expensive suits or court appearances.
 Well-constructed contracts make for better relationships and outcomes for those involved.

 A fundamental aspect of contracting is the negotiation process.
-Reasons for negotiating the terms include financial terms, specifying each party’s risks and obligations, minimizing your risk to the extent commercially reasonable and, frequently, prescribing methods of resolving differences if disputes under the agreement arise later.
-Often proposed revisions will go back-and-forth between parties for weeks or months and addendum to the agreement are negotiated and added which serve to further illustrate or modify the terms.
+Reasons for negotiating the terms include, financial terms, specifying each party’s risks and obligations, minimizing your risk to the extent commercially reasonable and, frequently, prescribing methods of resolving differences if disputes under the agreement arise later.
+Often proposed revisions will go back-and-forth between parties for weeks or months and an addendum to the contract is negotiated and added.
+The Addendum further illustrates or modify the terms.

 Other common business contracts include: